Donating to Illinois Tax Credit Scholarships--FAQs

 3. Donate to the SGO within 60 days of receiving your application approval and the Contribution Authorization Certificate.
 Designate the donation to Holy Family Catholic Academy.

-4. Download and save your Contribution Authorization Certificate to use tax credit when filing a 2018 return in 2019.
+4. Download and save your Contribution Authorization Certificate to use tax credit when filing your personal Illinois Income Tax Return.

 How much money can be donated to an SGO for tax credit scholarships?Tax credits are capped at $1 million per taxpayer per year.
 Total tax credits for the entire state-wide program are capped at $75 million per year statewide, which equates to $100 million in donations and scholarships.